-- Variables do not overwrite existing cell values as they do without Frames. - Table formatting is applied to all data rows.
+- Variables do not overwrite existing cell values as they do without Frames. - Formatting is applied dynamically, depending on the number of rows your object uses in Excel

 To use Frames, insert <frame> into row 1 of your Excel template wherever you want a new dyanmic column to start.
 Row 1 will be removed automatically when creating the report.
 Frames go from one <frame> to the next <frame> or the right border of the used range.